ssasso/stefano.dscnet.org/content/a/multivendor_evpn_vxlan/index.md

 As an intermediate step, before working on a real EVPN fabric with MCLAG, let's try a simple **MCLAG + ECMP** routing topology.

-We will have an aggregation switch, connected using **Layer 3 only** to the VSX Pair.
+We will have an aggregation switch, connected using **Layer 3 only** to the VSX Pair (using ECMP routes, of course).
 The VSX Pair then it's connected to a Layer 2 peer with a LAG (this is a *classical* topology you can find in all the ArubaCX guides and validated designs - see below).

 ![](t2_3/arubacx1.png#mid)